vctls/AutoCompleterBundle/README.md

 PUGXAutocompleterBundle
 =======================

+This is a fork [PUGX/PUGXAutocompleterBundle](https://github.com/PUGX/PUGXAutoCompleterBundle).
+I rolled back php version requirements for personnal needs to php 5.6.

 This bundle has a simple, specific purpose: adding an "autocomplete" (also known as "type-ahead") field.
 The typical use case is when you get a Many-to-One relation and you need to display a